Singular foliations with trivial canonical class

 \subsection{Singularities of $p$-closed foliations}

 McQuillan observed in \cite[Proposition II.1.3]{McQ} that isolated singularities of $p$-closed foliations of dimension one with non-nilpotent linear part are fairly special.
-The result below is a straightforward generalization of the proposition mentioned above.
-All the arguments used in its proof are already present in McQuillan's version.

-\begin{lemma} Let $\mathcal F$ be a $p$-closed foliation by curves on a projective manifold $X$.
-If $x \in \mathrm{sing}(\mathcal F)$ is an isolated singularity with non-nilpotent linear part then there exist formal coordinates at $x$ where $\mathcal F$ is generated by the linear vector field
+\begin{lemma} Let $\F$ be a $p$-closed foliation by curves on a projective manifold $X$.
+If $x \in \mathrm{sing}(\F)$ is an isolated singularity with non-nilpotent linear part, then there exist formal coordinates at $x$ where $\F$ is generated by the linear vector field

-where $\lambda_1, \ldots, \lambda_n$ are non-zero integers. \end{lemma} \begin{proof} In the terminology of \cite{McQ} we have that an isolated singularity is log canonical if and only if its linear part is not nilpotent \cite[Fact I.1.8]{McQ}.
+where $\lambda_1, \ldots, \lambda_n$ are non-zero integers. \end{lemma} \begin{proof} In the terminology of \cite{McQ}, we have that an isolated singularity is log canonical if, and only if, its linear part is not nilpotent \cite[Fact I.1.8]{McQ}.
 The only case in our statement not covered by \cite[Proposition II.1.3]{McQ} is when the singularity is log canonical but not canonical.
-According to \cite[Fact I.1.9]{McQ} this implies that the linear part is diagonalizable and all they quotients of eigenvalues are positive rational numbers.
-If it is not formally linearizable then the Jordan-Chevalley decomposition \cite{Martinet} of a vector field $v$ inducing $\F$ can be written, in suitable formal coordinates, as
+According to \cite[Fact I.1.9]{McQ}, this implies that the vector field is linearizable and all its quotients of eigenvalues are positive rational numbers. \end{proof}